How do I apply?

 Who can apply for internships?

 Applicants must be full-time degree candidates in good standing at an accredited academic institution.
-The program has opportunities for undergraduate and graduate students and, occasionally, high school students.
+The program has opportunities for undergraduate and graduate students.

 As an intern, what types of projects would I work on?